 When you light your subject really well, your phone is good at compensating and bringing the “exposure” down on your image, making it so it’s visually appealing.

-On the flip side however, when your subject is NOT lit up very well, your phone tries to brighten it up, but you end up getting nasty gray look with a ton of noise in your image.
+On the flip side, however, when your subject is NOT lit up very well, your phone tries to brighten it up, but you end up getting a nasty gray look with a ton of noise in your image.

 So how do we get good lighting with low/no budget?